Kamari Wilson

-Kamari Wilson (born c.
-2004) is an American football safety for the Florida Gators.
+Kamari Wilson (born April 10, 2003) is an American college football safety who plays for the Memphis Tigers.
+He previously played for the Florida Gators and Arizona State Sun Devils.

+Early life

 Wilson began his football career at Fort Pierce Westwood High School and then played at the IMG Academy in 2020 and 2021.
 He was rated No. 18 nationally and No. 1 at the safety position in ESPN's rankings of the top college football recruits in the Class of 2022.
 Heavily recruited by college football programs, he narrowed his final choices to Florida, Florida State, Georgia, LSU and Texas A&M. In December 2021, he committed to play for the Florida Gators.

+College career

+Florida

 Wilson was Florida's highest-rated recruit and enrolled early in January 2022.

+On December 4, 2023, Wilson announced that he would be entering the transfer portal.

+Arizona State

+On December 16, 2023, Wilson announced that he would be transferring to Arizona State.

+On December 9, 2024, Wilson announced that he would enter the transfer portal for the second time.

+Memphis

+On January 5, 2025, Wilson announced that he would transfer to Memphis.